yaswanthchowdary146/mux-using-generate-block-heirarcial-/README.md

 # mux-using-generate-block-heirarcial-
-heiraeical modeling using generate for loop in RTL
+heirarical modeling using generate for loop in RTL